harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 Works best when body fat is below or at 12%.

-Add in the following to the Silver Standard Cut / Recomp Cycle:
+Add in the following to the Silver Standard Cutting Cycle:

 * **Weeks 1-12:** [Masteron Propionate](http://www.reddit.com/r/steroids/wiki/masteron), same mg as Testosterone Propionate